-development types of degradation, and to conserve natural resources.
 Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Good and high agricultural potential areas.
 Cultivated land (subsistence farming, and existing farm boundaries).
 Agricultural investment areas.
 Farm boundaries.
 Agriculture is an important economic activity within this area and are earmarked by various developmental plans and strategies as the sector with economic growth opportunities.
 Therefore, areas suitable for agricultural activity should be conserved for agricultural practices only to prevent loss of agricultural output and job creation, if such land was occupied by other activities.
 This allows preservation of the relevant land for future agricultural practices and could contribute to reducing future food security challenges and resultantly reduce vulnerability to food security.
 Existing cultivated areas were found to have overlapped with areas previously identified as areas with different attributes, such as high sensitive areas, or urban areas.
-Since these areas are already altered to farming practices, these areas were included in this zone.
-Areas of low agricultural potential.
-Areas with environmental sensitivity ratings of low-medium and higher.
+Since these areas are already altered to farming practices, these areas were included in this zone. sensitivity ratings of low-medium and higher.
 Natural environments need to be conserved to promote and protect ecosystem functioning as farmers also benefit from a wellfunctioning ecosystem.
 Areas with low agricultural potential may be better used for alternative activities.
 Built-up areas cannot be converted to agricultural land.